Voggastur/full-stack-framework-project/README.md

 I have not written any automated tests for this project, however I have done a range of validation checks on different parts of the project

-I used W3C Markup validator to validate the HTML and fixed any errors that occured.
+I used W3C Markup validator to validate the HTML.

-I used W3C jigsaw CSS Validator to validate the CSS and fixed any errors that occured.
+I used W3C jigsaw CSS Validator to validate the CSS.

-I used JSHint to validate the Javascript and fixed any errors that occured.
+I used JSHint to validate the Javascript.

-I used PEP8 online to make sure my Python files are compliant to current standards.
+I used PEP8 online to make sure my Python files are PEP8 compliant.

 <a href="#TableContents">Back to Table of Contents</a>